Mat2OO1/Mat2OO1/README.md

 - 📚 I'm currently pursuing a Master's degree in Management Engineering
 - 📚 I'm a Bachelor of Computer Science
-- 🏢 I'm working as QA Automation Engineer at Grid Dynamics
+- 🏢 I'm working as Full-Stack Developer at BNY

 - ⚡ **I love travelling and playing on a guitar.
 I'm a math and IT private tutor**